DevExpress-Examples/angular-dashboard-switch-themes/README.md

 # HTML JS Dashboard - How to Switch Themes/Color Schemes

-Our HTML JS Dashboard does not provide a way to switch themes in applications using the same mechanism as in our [online demo](https://demos.devexpress.com/Dashboard/) This example demonstrates a way to implement the required functionality in an Angular application.
+Our HTML JS Dashboard does not provide a way to switch themes in applications using the same mechanism as in our [online demo](https://demos.devexpress.com/Dashboard/).
+This example demonstrates how to implement the required functionality in an Angular application.

 ## Files to Review